-Project/Key Project Outputs, Indicators, Main Responsible Budget Impler Notes Activities and Target Values Person (Source) 2023 2024 2025 2026 2027 4) Draft the National Guideline on Biosafety and Biosecurity.
+Project/Key Project Outputs, Indicators, Main Responsible Budget Implementation Period (Unit: Million Baht) Notes Activities and Target Values Person (Source) 2023 2024 2025 2026 2027 4) Draft the National Guideline on Biosafety and Biosecurity.
 Draft of the National Guideline on Biosafety and Biosecurity.
-Department of Disease Control 1.5 - - 0.6 0.9 - 5) Publish the National Guideline on Biosafety and Biosecurity.
+Department of Disease Control Department of Medical Sciences 1.5 - - 0.6 0.9 - 5) Publish the National Guideline on Biosafety and Biosecurity.
 Published the National Guideline for Biosafety and Biosecurity.
-Department of Disease Control 0.2 - - - - 0.2 6) Conduct training sessions to develop trainers in biosafety and biosecurity.
+Department of Disease Control Department of Medical Sciences 0.2 - - - - 0.2 6) Conduct training sessions to develop trainers in biosafety and biosecurity.
 Trainers in biosafety and biosecurity (at least 1 per health region per year).
-Department of Disease Control 0.4 - - - - 0.4 7) Monitor and assess the National Guideline for Biosafety and Biosecurity implementation (conducted through online self- assessment) for review and improvement.
+Department of Disease Control Department of Medical Sciences 0.4 - - - - 0.4 7) Monitor and assess the National Guideline for Biosafety and Biosecurity implementation (conducted through online self-assessment) for review and improvement.
 Report on the monitoring and assessment of the National Guideline on Biosafety and Biosecurity.
-Department of Disease Control 0.05 - - - - 0.05
+Department of Disease Control Department of Medical Sciences 0.05 - - - - 0.05

-ACTION PLAN 5: IMPLEMENT INTERNATIONAL HEALTH REGULATIONS WHILE DRIVING THE DEVELOPMENT OF THAILAND'S ECONOMY, SOCIETY, STABILITY, AND ENVIRONMENT TOWARD BECOMING A DEVELOPED NATION.
+IMPLEMENT INTERNATIONAL HEALTH REGULATIONS WHILE DRIVING THE DEVELOPMENT OF THAILAND'S ECONOMY, SOCIETY, STABILITY, AND ENVIRONMENT TOWARD BECOMING A DEVELOPED NATION.

-1) To develop points of entry and exit to meet international-standards, with border health operations that align with the country's development context.

-2) To enhance surveillance systems and management of chemical events and radiation emergencies to meet international standards.

-3) To build and strengthen correct knowledge and understanding among the public, business operators, and high-risk areas nationwide, ensuring that these key target areas effectively enforce laws and fully comply with International Health Regulations (IHR).

-4) To promote and support Thailand's public health capabilities and emergency health operations in providing international assistance and cooperation during global health emergencies.
+- 1) To develop points of entry and exit to meet international-standards, with border health operations that align with the country's development context. - 2) To enhance surveillance systems and management of chemical events and radiation emergencies to meet international standards. - 3) To build and strengthen correct knowledge and understanding among the public, business operators, and high-risk areas nationwide, ensuring that these key target areas effectively enforce laws and fully comply with International Health Regulations (IHR). - 4) To promote and support Thailand's public health capabilities and emergency health operations in providing international assistance and cooperation during global health emergencies.